 Connecting your scale to a PC and recording the weight should not be a difficult task.
-However, data logging software available from scale manufacturers is often expensive, difficult to use or not very reliable.
-This is why I started developing Simple Data Logger a few months ago.
+However, data logging software available from scale manufacturers or third parties is often expensive, difficult to use or frustratingly unreliable.
+We developed Simple Data Logger (SDL) to address these issues.

 SDL currently supports the following connections:

 - COM port: RS-232, USB virtual COM port, Bluetooth SPP, etc.